rails/rails/guides/source/engines.md

 ```

 This helps prevent conflicts with any other engine or application that may have
-a article resource as well.
+an article resource as well.

 Finally, the assets for this resource are generated in two files:
 `app/assets/javascripts/blorgh/articles.js` and